 From the car, head towards Loop Road.
 Plan to walk roughly five minutes before spotting the guard station, and another 10 minutes to reach the trailhead.

 The trail begins on the left and is marked by a sign.
 Walking from the car to the trail adds .8 miles one way (1.6 miles round-trip) to the hiking distance.

-Factor this extra mileage in when determining if this trail is a good fit.
+Make sure that you factor in this extra mileage when determining if this trail is a good fit.

 Is It Safe to Hike to the Third Peak?

 Olomana Trail’s third peak is infamous for its rock scrambles, rope sections, and sheer drop-offs.
 The trail has unfortunately claimed more than one life in its time.

 With that being said, to a seasoned, confident, and properly prepared hiker, reaching the third peak is doable and safe — relatively speaking.

 What to Expect Hiking Olomana Trail (Three Peaks)

 Olomana Trail is one of the most jaw-dropping trails on O’ahu.